CnCNet/xna-cncnet-client/Docs/Translation.md

 ## Ingame translation setup

+> [!IMPORTANT]
+> By default, the translation system will attempt to create a [hard link](https://learn.microsoft.com/en-us/windows/win32/fileio/hard-links-and-junctions) to the translation game files, and if linking fails — copy them.
+While this link is being created, the source and target files can be edited.
+Be aware, not all editors support editing files from hard link, so better edit the original file from your translation folder.
+To see links in your Windows Explorer, you can install [extension](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html).

 The translation system's ingame translation support requires the mod/game author(s) to specify the files which translators can provide in order to translate the game.
 The files are specified in the the syntax is `GameFileX=path/to/source.file,path/to/destination.file[,checked]` INI key in the `[Translations]` section of `ClientDefinitions.ini` (X is any text you want to add to the key to help sort files), with comma-separated parts of the value meaning the following:
 1) the path to the source file relative to currently selected translation directory;
 2) the destination to copy to, relative to the game root folder;